dzyla/ProteinCHAOS/README.md

 * It does not preserve exact bond lengths, angles, or stereochemistry.

-* It does not guarantee biological correctness of glycan trees or loop motions.
+* It does not guarantee the biological correctness of glycan trees or loop motions.

 It is an artistic engine inspired by structural biology and MD, designed for: